Nickbohm555/Speech-Builder/README.md

 # Speech-Builder

 A website to check your speech progress.
+Checking if I cloned properly.